-In case you haven’t seen the movie (if so, drop what you are doing and watch it, stat), Regina is the leader of the popular girl clique, The Plastics.
+In case you haven’t seen this life-changing movie (if so, drop what you are doing and watch it, stat), Regina is the leader of the popular girl clique, The Plastics.
 These girls are known for running the social scene of North Shore High School, making students’ lives miserable, looking fabulous, and of course, wearing pink on Wednesdays.
 But none of the other Plastics are as bad — or fabulous — as Regina, whose style consists of basically every early 2000s fashion trend, such as mini skirts, off the shoulder sweaters, boot-cut jeans, and more.

 Regina George is an icon at her school, and her style reflects this.
 Whether she is in a velvet track suit or in a full on body brace, she somehow still looks as if she runs the world, or at least North Shore High.

 To achieve the bad girl style of Regina George for yourself, get inspired by these three looks from Regina’s iconic wardrobe:

 On Wednesdays We Wear Pink

 One of the most famous things the Plastics do, fashion-wise, is wear pink on Wednesdays.
 This is a rule that Regina George firmly upholds — if any of the Plastics were to break this rule, they would be automatically be kicked out of the group.
 Pink on Wednesdays is non-negotiable.

 To capture Regina’s iconic pink Wednesday outfit, just pair a pink mini skirt with either a sweatshirt or t-shirt, and accessorize the look with a good pair of sandals and tiny purse.